-Due to the low conversion-rate of clicks into sales, it is imperative that you compare the costs and benefits of advertising like this to determine the feasibility of your CPC campaign, and to establish whether you can sustain spending over a period of time.
+Due to the low conversion-rate of clicks into sales, it is imperative that you compare the cost and benefits of advertising like this to determine the feasibility of your CPC campaign, and to establish whether you can sustain spending over a period of time.

 Even though cost-per-click advertising might get you more views, handling the increase in traffic and converting the leads into sales is of utmost importance in order to turn your investment into revenue.

 And that’s not all - accurately tracking the performance of the campaign is vital to give you a clearer perspective of the direction your advertising strategy is headed.

 You can either choose to do all of these on your own, or you could employ a team of specialists to do it for you - which means either a larger workload, or a larger cost.

 Answering the three questions above should give you a clearer idea about whether or not it's a good idea for you to invest in such a model.

 Cost-per-click advertising is not a one-time process into which you can simply throw in some money and watch your website get plenty of views - instead, it's a continuous, highly-demanding process.

 But if it's done right, it has the potential to boost your business tremendously.